Skip to main content

 • Where you will live and who with, including residential care.

-• Decisions about your day to day care, including what to wear and what to eat.
+• Decisions about your day-to-day care, including what to wear and what to eat.

 • The assessment of any community care service.